 Many travelers use items like laptop locks, laptop alarms, and locked and slash proof suitcases.
 You can find many options for products like these on Amazon or specialty retailers like Travelsmith.com.

-A few months ago I had a chat with an Adventures by Disney guide, who visits hotels all over the world, about how she keeps her belongings safe on the road.
+A while back I had a chat with an Adventures by Disney guide, who visits hotels all over the world, about how she keeps her belongings safe on the road.
 She told me that she never uses hotel safes and instead keeps her many electronics in a locked suitcase in her room.
 She has never experienced a theft.
 Other guests who became part of the conversation added that they usually keep their electronics in a suitcase under some dirty clothes.
 (The dirty underwear deterrent. :-))

 Is that what you do?